 Am I eligible to go?You are eligible for most programs if you have at least a 2.50 Grade Point Average (GPA) or are in good standing at another college or university.
 Check with the OIE about special application requirements and study abroad opportunities.
-Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.5 GPA and our direct enrollment programs in Ireland, the United Kingdom, Australia, and New Zealand require a 3.0 GPA.
-A GPA of 2.75 is needed for the London Internship program.
+Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.75 Please refer to each program brochure for specific GPA requirements.

 Do I need to know a different language?A few of our programs require some language ability.
 Students applying to go to Mexico: Oaxaca, Spain: Valladolid, Germany: Marburg, or France: Caen must have completed the equivalent of four semesters of college-level language courses.
 For some NSE locations there are language requirements.
 Please refer to the NSE site for these requirements.
 Other program sites have no language prerequisite.

 What programs are available at UWSP?Check out our Semester Programs.
 We offer a variety of programs!